Think Outside the Hospital

 That’s why Cottage Health created a Population Health program.

-Population Health is a new initiative from Cottage Health.
-It’s designed to improve the health outcomes of all our communities by keeping people healthy and helping them prevent unnecessary illness and more expensive health care.
+Population Health is designed to improve the health outcomes of our communities by keeping people healthy and helping them prevent unnecessary illness and more expensive health care.

-In a nutshell, Population Health will help people before they have a health emergency, so that they stay healthier overall, and less likely to need hospitalization.
+In a nutshell, Population Health helps people before they have a health emergency, so that they stay healthier overall, and less likely to need hospitalization.

 Population Health identifies the needs, differences and opportunities for improvement within a specific population or demographic and collaborates with other local nonprofits to help more of our neighbors live long, healthy and productive lives.

 Population Health partners with schools, government agencies, community organizations, faith-based organizations and employers throughout Santa Barbara County so we can work together to identify needs and develop the most effective programs to improve health and wellness.

 Together, we can accomplish more and create a healthier community for all who live here.
 And we envision the benefits lasting for generations.

 Whether a community member, the leader of an organization serving a specific population or a provider who is delivering care on the front lines, there are many ways for you to engage in population health efforts.

 Cottage Health annually provides more than $140 million of services for the benefit of those who need it most.
 To determine where to focus our efforts, we perform a tri-annual community health needs assessment to better understand health needs in our community.
 In the 2016 assessment, this included focus groups and interviews as part of a community-wide Listening Tour.